-Foremost amongst these is climate change, an existential threat which has implications for existing practice areas such as:
+Foremost amongst these is climate change, an existential threat that has implications for existing practice areas such as:

 - pension actuaries in terms of the potential impact on investment values, investment returns, funding strategies, mortality and demographics, and sponsor covenants